 The avoidance of project and engineering disputes and problems however requires a structured, systematic and proactive approach to be implemented, preferably from the outset.
 Appropriate actions, behaviour and mindsets are key to enabling this approach, and hence project and engineering success.

-Ian McKechnie, CEO of Engenamic’s, article titled “Staying out of trouble = First Prize – Proactive Project Planning” published in Electricity and Control, provides some further comments on this topic.
+Ian McKechnie, CEO of Engenamic’s, article titled “Staying out of trouble = First Prize – Proactive Project Planning” published in Electricity and Control, provides some further comments on this topic of avoiding disputes and problems.